What is Poly-phase Encryption?

 Poly-phase Encryption (PPE) is a revolutionary new type of encryption.

-The principle issue of modern cyber security is for the information to be usable it also usable by others, PPE allows the information to be usable by the authorised system but unusable by others.
-This is achieved through being able to process information within PPE, therefore the information would never need to be decoded.
+The principle issue of modern cyber security is for data to be usable it is also usable by others, PPE allows the information to be usable by the authorised system but unusable by others.
+This is achieved through being able to process information within PPE, therefore the information would never need to be decoded, thus never vulnerable.